dddshelf/last-wishes/DEPLOYMENT.md

 ## Deployment with Ansistrano

-Last Wishes uses as an deployment example Ansistrano.
-For more info, please check: https://github.com/ansistrano
+Last Wishes uses as an deployment example [Ansistrano](https://github.com/ansistrano).

 Current configuration is a deployment: